StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/state_management.md

 The following examples explains how state management in widgets work.

 As known from the introductory sessions, everything in flutter is a widget – even an app is a widget.

 There are two types of widgets: stateless and stateful widgets

-stateless widgets do not hold explicit state information; they are merely used for displaying data
+1. Stateless widgets do not hold explicit state information; they are merely used for displaying data

-statefull widgets have a dedicated state class that holds all state information.
+2. Statefull widgets have a dedicated state class that holds all state information.
 The normal widget class creates an instance of the state class in order to manage all state information.